Assembly Bills Aimed at Homeschoolers

-On Friday, February 17, 2018, AB 2756 was introduced in the California Assembly by Assembly Members Medina, Eggman and Gonzalez Fletcher.
+On Friday, February 17, 2018, AB 2926 was introduced in the California Assembly by Assembly Member Eggman and AB 2756 was introduced by Assembly Members Medina, Eggman and Gonzalez Fletcher.

 Full Text of AB 2756